Hotlanta: Visual Stories of ATL (2025)

 Role: Exhibit Designer & Curator

-Located less than a mile from Mercedes-Benz Stadium during Atlanta’s pre-World Cup season “Hotlanta: Visual Stories of ATL,” positioned Bookstore Gallery as a cultural gateway for tourists and locals.
-The exhibition invited audiences to experience Atlanta’s heartbeat through diverse lenses—musical roots, everyday lifestyle, ancestral storytelling, Afrofuturist visions, skyline shifts, and gentrification.
-The inclusion of the short film “Granny’s Daughters,” highlighted generational memory and resilience, enriching the exhibition’s commitment to storytelling across mediums.
-The exhibition was co-curated by K. Medulla and Zandra Solomon, bringing together artists whose work captured the spirit of Atlanta’s culture.
+Located less than a mile from Mercedes-Benz Stadium during Atlanta’s pre–World Cup season, Hotlanta: Visual Stories of ATL positioned Bookstore Gallery as a cultural gateway for both tourists and locals.
+The exhibition invited audiences to experience Atlanta’s heartbeat through multiple lenses—musical roots, everyday lifestyle, ancestral storytelling, Afrofuturist visions, skyline shifts, and gentrification.
+The inclusion of the short film Granny’s Daughters highlighted themes of generational memory and resilience, further enriching the exhibition’s commitment to storytelling across mediums.
+Co-curated by K. Medulla and Zandra Solomon, the exhibition brought together artists whose work captured the spirit and cultural identity of Atlanta.

 • Developed wall graphics, title signage, and label text